thatcsharpguy/thatcsharpguy.com/content/posts/2015-07-26-from-console-to-mobile.md

 title: From console to mobile
 date: 2015-07-26 18:00:00
 categories: xamarin
-excerpt: What happens when we face real people/world problems? for sure, there are still console apps out in the wild, but nowadays all the successful applications have a mobile version, why yours shouldn't have one?
+summary: What happens when we face real people/world problems? for sure, there are still console apps out in the wild, but nowadays all the successful applications have a mobile version, why yours shouldn't have one?
 lang: en
 featured_image: featured.png
 alias: /from-console-to-mobile/index.html